A Koebe distortion theorem for quasiconformal mappings in the Heisenberg group

 To finish the proof we observe that

-This estimate combined with \eqref{firsteq} proves the claim with $ C = {3\!\cdot\!6c_K^3}/{\lambda}.$ \end{proof}
+This estimate combined with \eqref{firsteq} proves the claim with $ C = 6/{\lambda \tau}= {24 c_K}/{\lambda}.$ \end{proof}

-\begin{remark} Analogously as in Euclidean spaces we can show that some assumption on the diameter of the curve $\gamma$ is necessary in Proposition \ref{t:diam}.
-We consider the Heisenberg radial stretch map $f=f_k:\mathbb{H}^1 \to \mathbb{H}^1$, $0<k<1$, discussed in \cite{zbMATH06195912}.
+\begin{remark} Analogously as in Euclidean spaces, Proposition \ref{t:diam} does not hold without the assumption \eqref{eq:curve_length_cond} on the length of $\gamma$.
+To see this, we consider the Heisenberg radial stretch map $f=f_k:\mathbb{H}^1 \to \mathbb{H}^1$, $0<k<1$, discussed in \cite{zbMATH06195912}.
 This is a quasiconformal mapping which on the $(x,y)$-plane agrees with the usual planar radial stretch map, that is $f(z,0)=(z|z|^{k-1},0)$, and which sends points with Kor\'{a}nyi norm equal to $r\geq 0$ onto points of Kor\'{a}nyi norm $r^k$.
 In light of Proposition \ref{t:diam}, let us now consider the map $f$ for $k=1/2$, restricted to the Kor\'{a}nyi unit ball, $\Omega= B(0,1)$ and let $\gamma$ be a line segment with $\mathrm{length}(\gamma)=r\in (0,1)$ on the $x$-axis emanating from $0$ (note that restricted to the $x$-axis, the Kor\'{a}nyi distance agrees with the Euclidean distance).
 Then $f(\gamma)$ is again a line segment on the $x$-axis starting from $0$, but with $\mathrm{diam}(f \circ \gamma)= \sqrt{r}$.
 For a fixed $\alpha$, we can choose $r>0$ small enough so that $\gamma$ violates the assumption \eqref{eq:curve_length_cond}, and by letting $r$ tend to $0$, we will see that indeed the conclusion of Proposition \ref{t:diam} does not hold in this case since $\sqrt{r}\gg r$ for small $r$, yet $\int_{\gamma} a_f\;\mathrm{d}s \leq cr$ for a positive and finite constant $c$ which does not depend on $r$.
 To establish the last claim it suffices to observe that $a_f(0)<\infty$ and that there exists $r_0>0$ such that $a_f(x)\leq c' a_f(0)$ for all $x\in B(0,r_0)$ for a constant $c'$ depending on $K$, and in particular on $c_K$ from Theorem~\ref{t:KoebeHeis}.
 This can be seen by an argument as in \eqref{eq:a_f_compare}.
 Therefore,

 for $r<r_0$ small enough, which is impossible. \end{remark}